-- (a) The manual for Temporary Holding, Type I, II, and III facilities shall provide for, but not be limited to, the following: - (1) Table of organization, including channels of communications. - (2) Inspections and operations reviews by the facility administrator/manager. - (3) Policy on the use of force. - (4) Policy on the use of restraint equipment, including the restraint of pregnant inmates as referenced in Penal Code Section 3407. - (5) Procedure and criteria for screening newly received inmates for release per Penal Code sections 849(b)(2) and 853.6, and any other such processes as the facility administrator is empowered to use. - (6) Security and control including physical counts of inmates, searches of the facility and inmates, contraband control, and key control.
+- (a) The manual for Temporary Holding, Type I, II, and III facilities shall provide for, but not be limited to, the following: - (1) Table of organization, including channels of communications.

+- (2) Inspections and operations reviews by the facility administrator/manager. - (3) Policy on the use of force. - (4) Policy on the use of restraint equipment, including the restraint of pregnant inmates as referenced in Penal Code Section 3407. - (5) Procedure and criteria for screening newly received inmates for release per Penal Code sections 849(b)(2) and 853.6, and any other such processes as the facility administrator is empowered to use. - (6) Security and control including physical counts of inmates, searches of the facility and inmates, contraband control, and key control.
 Each facility administrator shall, at least annually, review, evaluate, and make a record of security measures.
-The review and evaluation shall include internal and external security measures of the facility.

-- (7) Emergency procedures include:

-- (A) fire suppression preplan as required by section 1032 of these regulations;

-- (B) escape, disturbances, and the taking of hostages;

-- (C) mass arrests;

-- (D) natural disasters;

-- (E) periodic testing of emergency equipment; and,

-- (F) storage, issue, and use of weapons, ammunition, chemical agents, and related security devices.

-- (8) Suicide Prevention.

-- (9) Segregation of Inmates.

-The policies and procedures required in subsections (6) and (7) may be placed in a separate manual to ensure confidentiality.

-- (b) The manual for court holding facilities shall include all of the procedures listed in subsection (a), except number (5).

-- (c) The manual for Type IV facilities shall include, in addition to the procedures required in subsection (a), except number (5), procedures for:

-- (1) accounting of inmate funds;

-- (2) community contacts;

-- (3) field supervision;

-- (4) temporary release; and

-- (5) obtaining health care.
+The review and evaluation shall include internal and external security measures of the facility including security measures specific to prevention of sexual abuse and sexual harassment. - (7) Emergency procedures include: - (A) fire suppression preplan as required by section 1032 of these regulations; - (B) escape, disturbances, and the taking of hostages; - (C) mass arrests; - (D) natural disasters; - (E) periodic testing of emergency equipment; and, - (F) storage, issue, and use of weapons, ammunition, chemical agents, and related security devices. - (8) Suicide Prevention. - (9) Segregation of Inmates. - (10) Zero tolerance in the prevention of sexual abuse and sexual harassment. - (11) Policy and procedure to detect, prevent, and respond to retaliation against any staff or inmate after reporting any abuse. - (b) The policies and procedures required in subsections (a)(6) and (a)(7) may be placed in a separate manual to ensure confidentiality. - (c) The manual for court holding facilities shall include all of the procedures listed in subsection (a), except number (5). - (d) The manual for Type IV facilities shall include, in addition to the procedures required in subsection (a), except number (5), procedures for: - (1) accounting of inmate funds; - (2) community contacts; - (3) field supervision; - (4) temporary release; and - (5) obtaining health care. - (e) The manual for Temporary Holding, Court Holding, Type I, II, III, and IV facilities shall provide for, but not be limited to, the following: - (1) multiple internal ways for inmates to privately report sexual abuse and sexual harassment, retaliation by other inmates or staff for reporting sexual abuse and sexual harassment, and staff neglect or violation of responsibilities that may have contributed to such incidents,

+(2) a method for uninvolved inmates, family, community members, and other interested third-parties to report sexual abuse or sexual harassment.
+The method for reporting shall be publicly posted at the facility.